saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

         True
 ```

 The Junos proxy minion also gathers some facts about the device by default.
-This facts are set as grains.
+This facts are stored as grains data.
 To display the facts from the device, you can use `salt dar01-dal05-lab03 junos.facts`.
 These facts do no change that often, but in just in case , you can refresh them using `salt dar01-dal05-lab03 junos.facts_refresh`.

 <br>